-The Issuer's audited annual consolidated financial information included herein as of December 31, 2015 and 2014 and for the three years ended December 31, 2015, together with the notes thereto, has been derived from Issuer's audited annual consolidated financial statements prepared in accordance with IFRS ("2015 IFRS Consolidated Financial Statements") included in the 2015 Annual Report on Form 20-F for the fiscal year ended December 31, 2015, filed on May 2, 2016 (hereinafter referred to as the "2015 IFRS Annual Report"), which this Base Prospectus incorporates by reference.
+The Issuer's audited annual consolidated financial information included herein as of December 31, 2016 and 2015 and for the three years ended December 31, 2016, together with the notes thereto, has been derived from Issuer's audited annual consolidated financial statements prepared in accordance with IFRS ("2016 IFRS Consolidated Financial Statements") included in our annual report on Form 20-F for the fiscal year ended December 31, 2016, filed on March 24, 2017 (hereinafter referred to as the "2016 IFRS Annual Report"), which this Base Prospectus incorporates by reference.

 As required by local regulations, the Issuer's locally filed consolidated financial statements have been prepared in accordance with Chilean accounting principles issued by the SBIF ("Chilean Bank GAAP").
 Chilean Bank GAAP principles are substantially similar to IFRS but there are some exceptions.
 For further details and a discussion of the main differences between Chilean Bank GAAP and IFRS, see "Item 4.
-Information on the Company-C. Business Overview-Differences between IFRS and Chilean Bank GAAP" in the Issuer's 2015 IFRS Annual Report.
+Information on the Company-B. Business Overview-Differences between IFRS and Chilean Bank GAAP" in the Issuer's 2016 IFRS Annual Report.

-This Base Prospectus also incorporates by reference the Issuer's audited Chilean Bank GAAP consolidated financial statements for fiscal years ended December 31, 2015 and 2014 (the "2015 Chilean GAAP Financial Statements") and fiscal years ended December 31, 2014 and 2013 (the "2014 Chilean GAAP Financial Statements") (collectively the "Chilean Bank GAAP Consolidated Financial Statements") and the Issuer's unaudited Chilean Bank GAAP consolidated interim financial statements for the three months ended March 31, 2016.
+This Base Prospectus also incorporates by reference the Issuer's audited Chilean Bank GAAP consolidated financial statements for fiscal years ended December 31, 2016 and 2015 (the "2016 Chilean Bank GAAP Financial Statements") included in our report on Form 6-K filed on March 31, 2017 and the Issuer's audited consolidated financial statements for fiscal years ended December 31, 2015 and 2014 included in our report on Form 6-K filed on March 29, 2016 (collectively the "Chilean Bank GAAP Consolidated Financial Statements") and the Issuer's unaudited Chilean Bank GAAP consolidated interim financial statements for the three months ended March 31, 2017 included in our report on Form 6-K filed on May 25, 2017.